ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 1. Testing means isolating the source code under test.
 This can leave certain symbols unset when source files are compiled in isolation.
-Adding symbol definitions in your Ceedling prject file for such cases is one way to meet this need.
+Adding symbol definitions in your Ceedling project file for such cases is one way to meet this need.

 Entries in `:defines` modify the command lines for compilers used at build time.
 In the default case, symbols listed beneath `:defines` become `-D<symbol>` arguments.